captainmike/stillwillows-website/terms.md

 Clients remain responsible for their own decisions, actions, and outcomes.

-No therapist–client or doctor–patient relationship is created.
+No therapist-client or doctor-patient relationship is created.

 ## 5. Eligibility